 Brooklyn Home Prices

-As of Sept 30, 2020 there was a 19.9-month supply of housing inventory in Brooklyn.
-That’s UP from the 12.6 month supply we had in the previous quarter and up from the 10.7 month’s supply we had in the same quarter of last year.
-As for active listings, currently there are a total of 2,463 homes on the market in Brooklyn.
-That’s UP 16.6% from the previous quarter and UP 11.8% compared to the same quarter of last year.
+At the end of the 3rd Quarter 2022, there was a 6.9-month supply of housing inventory in Brooklyn.
+That’s UP from the 6.9 month’s supply we had in the previous quarter and down from the 7.9 month’s supply we had in the same quarter of last year.
+As for active listings, currently there are a total of 1,907 homes for sale in Brooklyn (as per BNYMLS).
+That’s DOWN from the 1,942 homes we had for sale last quarter and DOWN 18.2% compared to the same quarter of last year when there were 2,332 homes for sale.

 Need Help?
 Contact Us